s0md3v/Corsy/README.md

 > *Note:* This is a beta version, features such as JSON output and scanning multiple hosts will be added later.

+#### Docker

+The container image is based on python3-slim, which itself does not contain all packages.
+See https://hub.docker.com/_/python/.

+Build the container using: `docker build -t <IMAGE>:<VERSION> .` Tag and push the image to the container registry with `docker tag` && `docker push` Run the container with `docker run -it <IMAGE>:<VERSION> -u https://example.com`

+The entrypoint of this container is the corsy.py script which expects the required parameters.
+These will be applied to the Docker container with the `CMD` directive.

 ### Tests implemented
 - Pre-domain bypass
 - Post-domain bypass